hanjinliu/impy/docs/tutorial_viewer.rst

 ``impy`` provides simple interaction between console and ``napari.Viewer``.
 The controller object ``ip.gui`` has multiple abilities to make your image processing efficient.

-`ip.gui` can have one figure canvas, many tables and one logger, while each table can also have its own figure.
+``ip.gui`` can have one figure canvas, many tables and one logger, while each table can also have its own figure.

 .. blockdiag::

    blockdiag {

-      ip.gui -> napari.Viewer components + extended functions in impy;
+      ip.gui -> napari.Viewer components;
       ip.gui -> Figure;
       ip.gui -> Table -> Figure;
       ip.gui -> Table -> Figure;